Post-Conviction Relief Lawyer in Scottsdale

 When filing for a

-direct appeal of your case does not succeed or is not an option, such as if you accepted
+direct appeal of your case does not succeed or is not an option, you may still seek

-relief options are quite similar in purpose, they can be viewed as entirely
+similar in purpose, they can be viewed as entirely different in execution.

 Key elements of a post-conviction relief include: